 - Conduct a follow-up oral assessment with each student, perhaps about an aspect of the task.

 Sometimes students feel alienated from group work because of cultural or other differences.
 Provide a clear structure, explicit expectations and well-defined assessment criteria.
-This can help ensure that students all engage in the collaborative work of the group.
+This can help ensure that all students engage in the collaborative work of the group.

 Sometimes students cannot participate in group work tasks because of a disability, or for cultural or religious reasons.
 Devise alternative assessment tasks for these students.